Updated for Warlords of Draenor

 There are times when you might want to change talents to better suit a particular fight or situation.
 Fortunately, changing is easy.
 Click the new talent in your talent pane, spend one Tome of the Clear Mind per talent, click “learn” and you’re good.

-- Feline Swiftness provides a constant speed increase that happens to stack with the default speed bonus of Cat Form.
-Take this if you feel the need for speed although its life saving mobility is a decent reason too.
+- Feline Swiftness provides a passive speed increase that happens to stack with the default speed bonus of Cat Form.
+Take this if you feel the need for a bit of extra speed that doesn’t require (yet another) button.

-- Do you think you should take Displacer Beast?
-Because I don’t.
-Seriously though, it’s basically a Blink + Dash combo.
+- Displacer Beast is basically a Blink + Dash combo.
 If you find this (burst movement) more useful the a constant movement increase, then by all means take it.
 It’ll also easily get you past certain mechanics, such as energy walls, puddles of goop, etc.

 - Wild Charge lets us leap behind a target, making it useful for any fight where you might have difficulty maneuvering behind your enemy and for swift transitions from one target to another.
 If you need to off-tank then the Bear Charge will be useful.
 It also has half the cooldown of Displacer Beast.
 If a fight requires frequent long distance running, take Feline Swiftness instead.

 - Renewal is a decent heal, but at present time is inferior to Y’s gift.
 It’s good if your damage is being taken in the form of the occasional big hit or if you feel that a 22% heal (30% in patch 6.1) every two min is better than a HOT (Heal Over Time) doing 98% over that 2 min.
 Useful if you want a bit more control of your abilities.